KatharineArnold/puppy-click-game/README.md

+# Clicky Game

+Clicky Game is a React app that gives the user a fun memory test game with images.
+In this game your score is determined by how many images you can click without clicking the same one twice.
+What makes the game a challenge is a method that shuffles all images everytime you click one.
+Each successful click adds one point to your score and the top score is also kept track of.
+Have fun!

+## Install the prerequisites on your computer

+Use terminal / git bash to run npm install for required npm packages
+* $ npm install
+Use terminal / git bash to run the application with Node.js and React
+* $ npm run start

+## Built With
+- Javascript
+- Node.js
+- React.js
+- CSS
+- Bootstrap

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>